wwadge/awair-bridge/README.md

 # Configure the app

-If you just blindly run the app right away, you're probably going to see it fail with an invalid token:
+If you just blindly run the app right away, you're probably going to see it fail.

-``400 Bad Request: "{"error":"invalid_grant","error_description":"Invalid refresh token"}"``

 That's because you MUST pass in some configuration options by either editing src/main/resources/application.yml or overriding them via env variables (see above)